angrave/Moodle-mbz-to-excel/README.md

 This software was original developed by Lawrence Angrave.
 First pubished version May 22, 2019.
 This is version 0.0003 (July 8, 2019)

-Licensed under the NCSA Open source license Copyright (c) 2019 Lawrence Angrave All rights reserved.
+Licensed under the NCSA Open source license Copyright (c) 2019 Lawrence Angrave, All rights reserved.

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal with the Software without restriction, including without limitation the rights to use, copy, modify, merge, publish, distribute, sublicense, and/or sell copies of the Software, and to permit persons to whom the Software is furnished to do so, subject to the following conditions: